aarong/feedme-server-core/DEV.md

   `new Error("FAILURE: Descriptive error message.")` must be must be passed to the listeners.

-  If the server is stopping, a `disconnect` event must be emitted for each previously-connected client before the `stopping` event is emitted.
+  If the library is stopping, a `disconnect` event must be emitted for each previously-connected client before the `stopping` event is emitted.